 After three days, remove the fish from the marinade and scrape most of the miso marinade off the filet before baking.
 If you leave too much of the miso on the filet, it could burn easily in the oven.
 Put the filets skin side up on a parchment paper lined baking sheet and bake for ten to 15 minutes or until browned at 400 °F.

 Note, my filets were fairly thin, about ¾ inches so this is why it only took me ten to 15 minutes to bake.
-You can use a thermometer to check for doneness, fish is about 145 °F. However, since this is a fairly flakey and fatty fish, I’ve noticed that you can go over a bit and it’s still fairly moist inside.
+You can use an instant-read thermometer to check for doneness, fish is about 145 °F. However, since this is a fairly flakey and fatty fish, I’ve noticed that you can go over a bit and it’s still fairly moist inside.